Introduction

 In addition to NS Partners’ ESG integration process, the Sustainable GEM Fund excludes companies that derive a meaningful portion of revenue from fossil fuel investments, among other screens for issuers with high externalities or social costs.
 The Sustainable GEM Fund has outperformed the benchmark in terms of its carbon intensity and weighted average carbon intensity (WACI).
 While the carbon footprint of the portfolio is an outcome of its investment process, it is not specifically targeted.
 NS Partners believes its investments in high-quality issuers and industry leaders has contributed to its lower carbon footprint relative to the benchmark.

-In addition to the fund’s overall lower carbon footprint, the Sustainable GEM Fund has lower emissions versus the benchmark in most sectors.
-This is shown in the figure 2 below by the positive issuer selection effect, particularly in the in the energy sector, and across most sectors in Q3 2024.
+In addition to the fund’s overall lower carbon footprint, the Sustainable GEM Fund has seen lower emissions versus the benchmark in most industry sectors.
+This is shown in figure 2 below by the positive issuer selection effect, particularly in the energy sector, and across most sectors in Q3 2025.
 Similar positive selection effects across most sectors were also seen over the previous three quarters.

-Sustainable GEM Portfolio Issuers selection effect by sector
+Figure 2: Sustainable GEM portfolio issuers selection effect by sector

 Proxy voting